-3 Terms, definitions and abbreviated terms
+3 Terms, definitions, and abbreviated terms

-Terms, definitions and abbreviated terms that are used in the development program for the TROPOMI L2 data processors are described in Error!
-Reference source not found.
-Terms, definitions and abbreviated terms that are specific for this document can be found below.
+Terms, definitions, and abbreviated terms that are used in the development program for the TROPOMI L2 data processors are described [RD02].
+Terms, definitions, and abbreviated terms that are specific for this document can be found below.